himmAllRight/groomsmen-ask/README.md

 When the intended groomsmen ran the compiled code (source code posted below), it showed them that it was "decrypting" their message, and printed the percent complete.
 After about 20% or so, I confessed that there was no "decrypting" and that each message is decoded when printed.
 I then proceeded to rant in these "decrypting" messages about how I originally wrote a nice GUI python app, but it was a pain to cross compile, and how I eventually just scrapped it and wrote it in LISP.
 I also mentioned that if they all ran Linux, it wouldn't of been an issue.
 When it finally reached 100%, I decided to finally give them the message.

-[decryptMessage.cl]("Source Code") for the executable I wrote containing the message.
+[Source Code](decryptMessage.cl) for the executable I wrote containing the message.
 Nothing fancy, but everything hidden.

 ## Message